Battle of Shanghai: First attacks

 Chinese troops on the Bazi Bridge, where fierce fighting occurred in the early days of the battle.

 On the late afternoon of August 14, 1937, the Chinese 88th Division attacked Japanese positions in downtown Shanghai, but was halted by direct fire from the entrenched Japanese and heavy bombardments from the Japanese Third Fleet moored in the Huangpu.
 Chinese artillery was also positioned too far in the rear, with inexperienced crews and poor communication from their observers preventing effective Chinese artillery support in the fighting.
 Chinese troops could only advance, under the cover of machine gun fire, by getting close enough to the emplacements to kill those within with hand grenades.
 The Chinese advance was greatly slowed and the element of surprise was lost.

 Heavy smoke rises from Pudong, as seen from The Bund.
 August 14, 1937.

 As a result, the Chinese suffered heavy losses in the first attack, with over a thousand casualties including brigade commander Huang Meixing who was killed when an artillery shell destroyed his position near the Bazi Bridge.
 By nightfall, Chiang ordered Zhang Zhizhong to pause the assault.
-The Japanese SNLF had suffered roughly a hundred casualties including twenty-seven dead.

 Operation Iron Fist

 On August 15, 1937, Chiang convened with his divisional staff to organize a second assault on the Japanese defenses, this time with greater firepower and preparation.
 The Chinese divisions were to use German Stosstrupp shock tactics, advancing immediately after an intense artillery barrage to break through Japanese lines and fight their way deep behind enemy positions before the defenders could recover.

 Since their forces lacked adequate heavy weapons to destroy the Japanese bunkers directly, the Chinese command decided to use encirclement tactics.
 To this end, Zhang Zhizhong instructed his troops to take the streets surrounding the Japanese strongholds, avoiding costly frontal attacks on heavily fortified positions.

 Chinese troops mount a charge past a machine gun crew.

-In the morning of the 16th, the 88th and 87th Divisions launched Iron Fist, first intensely shelling the Japanese positions and then charging with infantry.
+In the morning of the 17th, the 88th and 87th Divisions launched Iron Fist, first intensely shelling the Japanese positions and then charging with infantry.
 In line with Zhang's tactics, every time a street was successfully cleared, the Chinese would construct sandbag blockades and gradually surround each Japanese stronghold, closing off all possible routes of escape.
 The tactic was successful at first and the Chinese were able to destroy several emplacements and outposts on the first day.

-Upon several successful penetrations near the Sajing Port and Guangzhong Road, the Japanese countered by deploying several tanks and armored cars in the streets, enabling them to blunt and eventually halt the Chinese attacks.
-At the Baji Bridge, the Chinese 88th Division suffered high casualties in a seesaw battle against Japanese armor units, which had flanked their positions from multiple directions.